PUBLICITY POLICIES FOR STUDENTS AND STUDENT ORGANIZATIONS

 • Poster size is limited to a maximum of 11" x 17".

-• All publicity, with the exception of posting during ASWU elections, must be approved by the Office of Housing and Community Life in Doney Hall.
+• All publicity, with the exception of posting during ASWU elections, must be approved by the Housing Office in Doney Hall.
 Bring your flyers or posters to the office in order to be stamped and distributed in the halls.

 • Posting on individual room doors without the permission of the occupants is prohibited.